Founders Agreements. Done right.

 Frequently asked questions.

 Most startup disputes happen between founders who started as friends.
 A founders agreement decides equity splits, decision rights, IP ownership, vesting, and exit mechanics while everyone still agrees - which is the only time those conversations are easy.
 Without one, a co-founder who leaves in month six can still own a third of the company three years later.
+Our agreement services for founders get this agreed while it is still easy.

 Vesting means founders earn their equity over time rather than receiving it all up front.
 The standard is four-year vesting with a one-year cliff - if a founder leaves before completing 12 months they walk away with nothing, after which they vest monthly for the next three years.
 Investors expect this structure; raising without it triggers expensive rewrites at first close.